 6) Part of the text in the box needs to be in bold.

 But the customer was willing to invest some time and asked me to see how close I could come.
 After a few hours, a couple of arrays, some looping logic, a quick review of twips, several fun date formulas and a cross-join ….
 I had it.
-My initial POC uses the orders table from the Xtreme sample database and I have posted a sample page of the output (PDF) to show how it looks.
-It uses feeder formulas instead of referring directly to the database fields.
-This makes it relatively simple to point the report to the tables in the customer’s database.
+My initial POC uses the orders table from the Xtreme sample database and I have posted the report on-line, along with two variations, for you to download.
+The reports uses feeder formulas instead of referring directly to the database fields.
+This makes it relatively simple to point the tables/fields to your own database.

-So if you think a report like this would be useful in your environment, let me know.(For examples of my most popular formulas, please visit the FORMULAS page on my website.)
+If you find them helpful, drop me a line.
+Or, if you need help deploying a report, call to schedule a short consult.(For examples of my most popular formulas, please visit the FORMULAS page on my website.)